On the left rotor is an 10 elements Anjo 2 meter vertical beam.

 Below the Ultrabeam is an 14 elements Anjo 2 meter horizontal beam with a boom length of 6.70 meters.

 Then there is an Diamond A1430S7 2/70 (3/5 elements) horizontal and a static Diamond A1430S7 2/70 verticale.

 Between the 2 systems and the garden is an Wire Daimond BB6W 2-30 Mhz.

 In the garden we have an Daimond X300, X200, X50, X510 and X30.

 Since I have 2 Yaesu's FT991 with one output for 2 and 70 cm, I have I provided the 2 daimond A1430S7 antennas with duplexers.

 below some links to films and photos of the antennas including the installation.

-Film storm Ciara 9 feb 2020 with antennas.
+Storm Ciara 9 feb 2020 with antennas on Youtube

-Film building the Anjo 2 meter horizontal beam.
+Building the Anjo 2 meter horizontal beam on Youtube

-Film VSWR of the Daimond BB6W wire antenna.
+VSWR of the Daimond BB6W wire antenna on Youtube